nusnlp/moece/README.md

 ### Prepare the training data

+You need to recreate the data/fairseq-aux-bin directory, as the training split there is a dummy one from the BEA-Dev set.
 Please follow the instructions in the official [cLang-8 repository](https://github.com/google-research-datasets/clang8) to download the cLang-8 data.

 Afterward, get the error types of the training data by running the following command: